Mercerenies/latitude/spec/ii_standard_library/string.md

 ### `String asciiOrd.`

 Returns the ASCII value of the first character of `self`.
-If `self` is empty, an `ArgError` is raised.
+If `self` is empty or its first character is not ASCII, an `ArgError` is raised.

-[TODO: If the character is out of bounds of ASCII, what happens?]

 ### `String ord.`